 If you don’t feel comfortable tackling the job yourself, you can hire professionals to clean your siding, but it’s going to cost more than if you do it yourself.
-To make the job faster, a power washer can be rented, allowing you to reach high places and blast off grime.
+To make the job faster, a power washer can be rented, allowing you to reach high places and blast off the grime.

 However, with a little extra time and some elbow grease, you can do just as good a job as a professional for way less money.

-A long-handled scrub brush, gentle cleaner, and a garden hose can be used to give your home’s vinyl siding a good, gentle cleaning and is one of those inexpensive renovations to attract all the right kinds of attention from potential buyers.
+A long-handled scrub brush, gentle cleanser, and a garden hose can be used to give your home’s vinyl siding a good, gentle cleaning and is one of those inexpensive renovations to attract all the right kinds of attention from potential buyers.

-Just as your siding is one of the first things people see about your home, your front door and any exterior accents – trim or shutters, for example – can make a big difference in a potential buyers’ overall impressions.
+Just as your siding is one of the first things people see about your home, your front door and any exterior accents – trim or shutters, for example – can make a big difference in potential buyers’ overall impressions.